 What if instead of a paper with an “A” written on the top, your teacher handed you $103,800?
 That’s possible if you know how to raise your GPA in high school!

 Weighted GPA and Unweighted GPA

-The standard formula for calculating High School GPA is this:However, as you may know, there are 2 different KINDS of GPA:
+The standard formula for calculating High School GPA is this:However, as you may know, there are two different KINDS of GPA:

 Ok, so what’s the difference?
 Mainly, they assign different grade point values to each grade you receive.
 Here’s a quick, eyeball comparison of the two!

 What does this mean for how I calculate my High School GPA?

 First and foremost you need to know what your High School goes by.
 That will determine the GPA that shows up on your transcripts to college.

 THEN, you need to know what the college you’re applying to is looking for in terms of High School GPA.